microsoft/AMBROSIA/Samples/HelloWorld/HelloWorldExplained.md

 Another thing to note in main, is the existence of receivePort and sendPort.
 The two variables are passed into the Deploy method, and are the two ports which this process uses to communicate with its local ImmortalCoordinator.
 Specifically, each instance consists of two running processes which run in the same VM/machine/container, and which fail and recover together.
 When logically creating instances with the Ambrosia RegisterInstance command, these ports are specified in reverse, which is to say that the ImmortalCoordinator's receive port is the application process's send port, and visa-versa.

-Finally, obseerve serviceName in the Deploy call, which is the name of this particular Ambrosia instance that is being initialized or recovered.
+Finally, observe serviceName in the Deploy call, which is the name of this particular Ambrosia instance that is being initialized or recovered.
 This name is stored in an Azure Table which contains a directory of Ambrosia instances, and the logical connections between instances.
 Note that a single instance can have many replicas, all with the same service name.

 Client1 - The Basics
 -----------